KTomy7/YelpCamp/README.md

 # YelpCamp
-This is a project that I did as part of the Colt Steele's Web Developer Bootcamp course, which can be found on Udemy.
+This is a project that I did as part of the Colt Steele's Web Developer Bootcamp course, which can be found on Udemy: https://www.udemy.com/course/the-web-developer-bootcamp/.

 YelpCamp is an application for a fictional startup that allows users to create and review campgrounds and share it with other users.
 You must have an account in order to create campgrounds or review them.